 The major reasons for aluminum's low popularity include is its less-than stellar image and its much lower energy efficiency compared to most other replacement window types, including wood, clad-wood, vinyl and fiberglass.
 That leads to more heat transferred to the outside during cold days, and condensation -- and in extreme cases even frost -- forming on the inside, especially if low-efficiency glass is also used.

 To combat their propensity to transfer heat, ThisOldHouse.com recommends that, "If you decide to install aluminum windows, be sure the ones you order are equipped with a thermal break in the frame."
 Those place an insulating material between the inside and outside of the aluminum frame, greatly improving energy efficiency, though it will still fall behind that of other replacement windows.
 If getting the best energy efficiency from aluminum windows is a concern, homeowners should opt for the highest efficiency glass that the window vendor offers.

 Still, those living in areas subject to cold temperatures in the winter should probably look elsewhere, and many vendors will not offer their aluminum window products in regions where they won't meet local energy codes.
 However, aluminum replacement windows can make for a reasonable choice for those living in milder climates, such as in the American South, and experts say that aluminum replacement windows have some significant advantages if they work in your climate.

 For starters, aluminum windows are lightweight, yet very strong and they can withstand high winds as well as temperature extremes without losing their integrity.
-"For homeowners living in areas prone to hurricanes and high winds, impact-resistant aluminum windows have grown in appeal over the years." notes Angie Hicks, owner and publisher of the Angie's List website.
+"For homeowners living in areas prone to hurricanes and high winds, impact-resistant aluminum windows have grown in appeal over the years." notes Angie Hicks, publisher of the Angie's List website.
 She says that, while impact-resistant vinyl replacement windows are available, they generally cost more than aluminum.